ivan-makarenkov/documentation/api/index.rst

    response-status-codes
    error-messages
    resource-fields
-   filters
    create-update-related-resources
    client-requirements
    batch-api

-The documentation for the server-side developers can be found in :ref:`API Developer Guide <web-api>`.
+The documentation for the server-side developers can be found in :ref:`API Developer Guide <dev-guide>`.

 .. include:: /include/include-links-dev.rst
    :start-after: begin